Panoramic view of Penang George Town

 Yes, but check the maintenance history carefully.
 It is advisable to go through certified platforms.

 Very rare.
-Penang's power grid is extremely stable.
+Penang's electricity grid is extremely stable.

-Join our forum to ask your specific questions to the expat community.
+Join our forum to ask the expat community your specific questions.